What is covered by employment law?

 Contentious work encompasses disciplinary and grievance matters within individual employment relationships, remuneration, employer negligence and culpability, and employee liability - resulting in Employment Tribunal claims (occasionally also High Court and county court claims) or negotiating a settlement.

-Non-contentious work can comprise of advising employers on employment aspects of company sales, drafting employment contracts and policies, and providing guidance on restructuring and redundancy programmes.
+Non-contentious work can consist of advising employers on employment aspects of company sales, drafting employment contracts and policies, and providing guidance on restructuring and redundancy programmes.
 Employment law is therefore about far more than just dealing with employment contracts - employment lawyers will often be called upon to give general advice relating to any matter that falls under the umbrella of employment.

 Employment lawyers have the opportunity to work with a diverse range of clients as virtually all organisations employ people, and the complexity of the legal matters dealt with is by no means always related to the size of the employer.
 Employment law is therefore varied and intellectually stimulating, with the possibility to become involved in high publicity cases.
 Due to the potential variety of cases, coupled with a typically steady flow of work and a work/life balance that is viewed as good, employment law is one of the more popular areas of law to practice, thus competition is stiff.